DaTebe/destroyclaims/docs/std-extensions.md

 > 🛎️ This is a `destroyConditions` extension

+> 🧬 v1.0.0

 This extension aims to allow data to be deleted if the DCA has or has not a certain property.
 The property is generically encoded as string.
-So you can give a DCA for example the property that it is part of a department or other kind of group.
+For example, a DCA can be given the property that it is part of a department or other type of group.

 |field name|required|description|type|example|
 |---|---|---|---|---|